indigotech/taq-github-bot/src/data/local/github/tracks-node/track-5/steps/step-5.md

-# Step 5/6 - The Login Mutation test
+# Step 5/6 - The "createUser" Mutation test
 ### Estimated time: 3 hours

 Now it's time to (finally) write the tests for your recently implemented `createUser` mutation.
 But first, some theory: unlike our simple `Hello` query, this mutation is integrated with database.
 How should be these tests?
 Well, some general good practices every test you're going to perform: replace your current `3. run a single test` step with: